apresdev/apres-terraform/drafts/email-1-aws-bootstrap.md

 To prep for your upcoming Apres Installation session, please:

 * [ ] Ensure administrator access to your company's email provider, with the ability create new email accounts.
 * [ ] Ensure access to an appropriate credit card that will be used to configure billing in Amazon Web Services (AWS).
 * [ ] Ensure access to your preferred multi-factor authentication (MFA) technique.
 For options: [https://docs.aws.amazon. com/IAM/latest/UserGuide/avail-mfa-types-for-root.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/avail-mfa-types-for-root.html)

-The session should take 30-60 minutes.
+The session should be 30 to 60 minutes.

 On completion of the AWS Bootstrap, you will have: